All Episodes

 Lovely, lovely.

-And uh what the FCC was good for.
+I understand what the FCC was good for.

 Right.

-Well, when they first started when Marconi made the radios, they were like the fleece Nazis, you know.
+Well, when they first started, when Marconi made the radios, they were like the fleece Nazis, you know.

 Right.

-Now they're selling all the frequencies of the airwaves.
+Now, they're selling all the frequencies of the airwaves.

 And that's the only thing that was left is they didn't have the internet.

-So where else can you get and make some money for the government is okay, we're gonna start taxing these, but we gotta do this real slowly.
+So where else can you get and make some money for the government?

-And this is what they're scheming up, that's all this is.
+And this is what they're scheming up.

-Yeah, and you're you're right that uh when this uh business started, there w they were uh in effect uh selling the public air or licensing the public airwaves because there were the amateur uh radio uh we used to have a really huge bandwidth that we could talk on.
+Yeah, and you're right that when this business started, they were in effect selling the public air or licensing the public airwaves.

 And that's what they're doing.

-And what that is gonna do is it will be the usual thing is that people just don't want it's like the same thing with the fairness doctrine.
+And what that is going to do is it will be the usual thing is that people just don't want.

 People say, well, what would be wrong with the fairness doctrine?

-And it will be the same thing with the internet.
+And it will be the same thing with the Internet.

-Once you have government regulation of the internet, and people will set up search engines to look for problematic words or whatever, and those words will get more and more broadly defined, and eventually we you will just have bland showbiz pap out there that is no threat to the regime.
+Once you have government regulation of the Internet, and people will set up search engines to look for problematic words or whatever, and those words will get more and more broadly defined.

-Uh because the Obama administration is no friend of free speech.
+Because the Obama administration is no friend of free speech.

-So in the end, uh the pretext is that they've got to sell the bandwidth, they've got to license the bandwidth, they've got to control the bandwidth.
+So in the end, the pretext is that they've got to sell the bandwidth, they've got to license the bandwidth, they've got to control the bandwidth.

 But in the end, it's about controlling the government.